What you need to know when financing a franchise purchase

 The price of a franchise doesn’t include the working capital you’ll need to get it up and running.
 The result, for many entrepreneurs, is a cash crunch in the first few months of owning the business.

-It’s a good idea to borrow enough working capital as part of the business loan you get to buy the franchise, he says.
-He also advises entrepreneurs to look beyond the interest rate on your loan to other factors that will help protect your working capital.
+It’s a good idea to borrow enough working capital as part of the business loan you get to buy the franchise.
+You should also look beyond the interest rate on your loan to other factors that will help protect your working capital.

-For example, Saqib asks: Can you postpone principal payment to give you time to get your franchise operating smoothly?
+For example, can you postpone principal payment to give you time to get your franchise operating smoothly?

 2. Shop around for your loan